-LV_DRAW_MASK_TYPE_MAPThe mask is stored in an array and the necessary parts are applied
+LV_DRAW_MASK_TYPE_MAPThe mask is stored in a bitmap array and the necessary parts are applied

-Masks are used the create almost every basic primitives:
+Masks are used to create almost every basic primitive:

-letters Create a mask from the letter and draw a rectangle with the letter's color considering the mask.
+letters Create a mask from the letter and draw a rectangle with the letter's color using the mask.

-line Created from 4 "line masks", to mask out the left, right, top and bottom part of the line to get perfectly perpendicular line ending.
+line Created from four "line masks" to mask out the left, right, top and bottom part of the line to get a perfectly perpendicular perimeter.

-rounded rectangle A mask is created real-time to add radius to the corners.
+rounded rectangle A mask is created real-time to add a radius to the corners.

-clip corner To clip to overflowing content (usually children) on the rounded corners also a rounded rectangle mask is applied.
+clip corner To clip overflowing content (usually children) on rounded corners, a rounded rectangle mask is also applied.

-rectangle border Same as a rounded rectangle, but inner part is masked out too.
+rectangle border Same as a rounded rectangle but the inner part is masked out too.

-arc drawing A circle border is drawn, but an arc mask is applied too.
+arc drawing A circular border is drawn but an arc mask is applied too.

 ARGB images The alpha channel is separated into a mask and the image is drawn as a normal RGB image.

-Although widgets can be very well customized by styles there might be cases when something really custom is required.
-To ensure a great level of flexibility LVGL sends a lot events during drawing with parameters that tell what LVGL is about to draw.
-Some fields of these parameters can be modified to draw something else or any custom drawing can be added manually.
+Although widgets can be easily customized by styles there might be cases when something more custom is required.
+To ensure a great level of flexibility LVGL sends a lot of events during drawing with parameters that tell what LVGL is about to draw.
+Some fields of these parameters can be modified to draw something else or any custom drawing operations can be added manually.

-A good use case for it is the Button matrix widget.
-By default its buttons can be styled in different states but you can't style the buttons one by one.
-However, an event is sent for every button and you can for example tell LVGL to use different colors on a specific button or to manually draw an image on some buttons.
+A good use case for this is the Button matrix widget.
+By default, its buttons can be styled in different states, but you can't style the buttons one by one.
+However, an event is sent for every button and you can, for example, tell LVGL to use different colors on a specific button or to manually draw an image on some buttons.

-Below each of these events are described in detail.
+Each of these events is described in detail below.

-These events are related to the actual drawing of the object.
-E.g. drawing of buttons, texts, etc happens here.
+These events are related to the actual drawing of an object.
+E.g. the drawing of buttons, texts, etc. happens here.

 lv_event_get_clip_area(event) can be used to get the current clip area.
 The clip area is required in draw functions to make them draw only on a limited area.